 The survey was undertaken in accordance with the guiding principles of British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations.'
+Significant trees omitted from the plan provided were plotted by eye and included within the survey.
 Information recorded in the survey includes:

-Species - the species identification is based on visual observations and the common English name of what the tree appeared to be is listed first, with the botanical name after.
+Species - the species identification is based on visual observations and the common English name of what the tree appeared to be is listed.
 In the case of groups only the principal species are recorded, other minor species may be omitted.